 Poor sleep can make you gain weight

 Poor sleep results in a higher Body mass index (BMI) that may lead you to gain weight.
 There is no doubt that sleep requirement highly varies from person to person.
 On average, people who sleep less than seven hours tend to gain more weight and 50% of the people suffer from obesity this way.
 Now poor sleep and weight gain can give rise to other additional sleep disorders like sleep apnea and other sleep disorders.
-So this forms a critical cycle that is hard to escape unless you follow some important tips on how to sleep well.
-Following are some consequences of having a poor sleep crucial -
+So, this forms a critical cycle that is hard to escape unless you follow some important tips on how to sleep well.
+Following are some consequences of having poor sleep crucial -

 - Poor sleep may increase your appetite- Several studies have stated that sleep-deprived people have higher chances of having an increased appetite due to the impact of hunger hormones- ghrelin and leptin.
 Good sleep and weight loss control these hunger hormones and regulate hunger.
 Ghrelin is one of the most crucial hormones that indicate the sensation of hunger in the brain.
 Leptin is another hormone that is released by the fat cells to control hunger and send indications to your brain.
 Now when you do not get enough sleep, then the body starts producing more ghrelin and lesser leptin makes you feel hungry most of the time.
 This, as a result, increases your appetite and you start having food cravings.
 In addition to this, Cortisol-the stress hormone also gets higher in case of sleep deficiency which may also result in increasing the appetite and you end up gaining weight.

 - Poor sleep may reduce your resting metabolism- The resting metabolism rate (RMR) is used to calculate the number of calories burned from your body when you are at rest.
-Basically, the RMR depends on weight, height, gender and muscle mass.
+Basically, the RMR depends on weight, height, gender, and muscle mass.
 It has been found that lack of sleep lowers the RMR level.
-Even though scientists are not very sure about this and researches are still on to determine the exact result.
+Even though scientists are not very sure about this and researchers are still on to determine the exact result.
 In addition, lower RMR may also cause loss of muscle instead of losing fat cells.